- Describe valence bond theory as it pertains to the formation of a covalent bond between atoms.

 In essence, any covalent bond results from the overlap of atomic orbitals.
 This idea forms the basis for a quantum mechanical theory called valence bond (VB) theory.
-Valence bond theory states that covalent bonds are formed by the overlap of partially filled atomic orbitals.
+In valence bond theory, the electrons in a molecule are assumed to occupy atomic orbitals of the individual atoms and a bond results from overlap of those orbitals.

 The bonding scheme described by valence bond theory must account for molecular geometries as predicted by VSEPR theory.
 To do that, we must introduce a concept called hybrid orbitals.

 Unfortunately, overlap of existing atomic orbitals (s, p, etc.) is not sufficient to explain some of the bonding and molecular geometries that are observed.
 Consider the carbon atom in the methane (CH4) molecule.
 An isolated carbon atom has an electron configuration of 1s22s22p2, meaning that it has two unpaired electrons in its 2p orbitals, as shown below.

 According to the description of valence bond theory so far, carbon would be expected to form only two bonds, corresponding to its two unpaired electrons.
 However, methane is a common and stable molecule that contains four equivalent C−H bonds.
 One way to account for this might be to promote one of the 2s electrons to the empty 2p orbital.

 Now, four bonds are possible.
 The promotion of the electron “costs” a small amount of energy, but recall that the process of bond formation is accompanied by a decrease in energy.
 The two extra bonds that can now be formed result in a lower overall energy, and thus a greater stability, for the CH4 molecule.
 Carbon normally forms four bonds in most of its compounds.